PROMOTING DEVELOPMENT

 When a creative team, working on a musical, puts down their pens - or saves their scripts and scores … and shuts off their computers… When they have completed what they consider to be a final “working draft”, they will have reached the beginning of the Development stage.
 During Development, shows go through changes… scripts change, music changes, problems in the show get solved as it becomes more and more ready for “Production”.
 A show normally reaches production when a PRODUCER or an Artistic Director of a regional theater company takes out an option on the show.
 It may go through more changes but the end result will be considered a “product” – for which tickets are sold to audiences - rather than a growing, changing, work-in-progress.
 We call that period – prior to an option being taken by a producer – DEVELOPMENT.

-Consider introducing your students to a rare experience in the work lives of professional actors: DEVELOPMENT.
+If you are a professor of musical theater, you might consider introducing your students to a special experience in the work lives of professional actors: DEVELOPMENT.
 Originating roles in new shows offers creative opportunities generally unavailable in established shows.
 MainStreet's library contains NEW shows judged to be WORTHY and AVAILABLE for Development.
-Please, take a chance.
+Take a chance.
+Browse through.
 Select one.
 Pass out the parts and do the first thing: the Table Read.
 Students will discover and exercise creative muscles and will most assuredly benefit from the experience.

 INITIAL GOAL

-There are three basic Presentation Formats.
+During Development, there are three basic Presentation Formats to which audiences may be invited.
 The last - The Opening - can be expanded for presentation at Benefit Events.

 The Basic TableRead